ivansofeski/Hackademy-IV-frontend/API-changes.md

 # API Changes On the backend

 ## Projects:
-- Rename projectId to projectNumber or projectCode to avoid confusion.
+- Rename projectId to projectNumber to avoid confusion.
-- every project has a list of images, please add allow saving and returning them.
+- every project has a list of images, please  allow saving and returning them.
 - the project has a address field, which is a string